kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ## Examples in Katalon Studio

-Here I will present 3 examples which show how to use the `materialstore` library in Kataloon Studio.
-I intend these will supercede my previous ["Visual Testing in Katalon Studio"](https://github.com/kazurayam/VisualTestingInKatalonStudio) project.
+Here I will present 3 examples which show how to use the `materialstore` library in Katalon Studio.
+I intend these will supersede my previous ["Visual Testing in Katalon Studio"](https://github.com/kazurayam/VisualTestingInKatalonStudio) project.

 ### Creating a project, resolving external dependencies